Nadia Nakai

-Nadia Nakai Kandava (née Dlamini; born 18 May 1990), (Note: First source specify that she celebrated her 31st birthday, and the article was published in 2021, the second sources states that she celebrated her 30th birthday and the article was published in 2020, which possibly justify that she was born in 1990) is a Zimbabwean-South African rapper and television personality.
+Nadia Nakai Kandava (né Dlamini; born 18 May 1990), (Note: First source specify that she celebrated her 31st birthday, and the article was published in 2021, the second sources states that she celebrated her 30th birthday and the article was published in 2020, which possibly justify that she was born in 1990) is a South African rapper and television personality.

 Early life and education

 Nakai was born in South Africa.
 Her father is South African and her mother is Zimbabwean.
 When she was 16 years old, her surname was changed from her father's to her mother's.

 Nakai attended Fourways High School in Johannesburg for a year then finished her schooling in Kenya.
 She later studied a degree in marketing, communication, and media studies at Monash University, Johannesburg.

 Career

 2013–2017: Beginnings

-Nakai made her first television appearance on the e.tv hip hop show Shiz Niz where she won the Mixtape 101 competition, making her the first female to win the competition.
+Nakai made her first television appearance on the e.tv hip-hop show Shiz Niz where she won the Mixtape 101 competition, making her the first female to win the competition.
 She then rose to prominence in September 2013, when she released her debut single "Like Me".
 The following year, she was featured on the remix of Riky Rick song, Amantombazane amongst various South African acts.
 In June 2015, Nakai released her third single "Saka Wena" featuring rapper Ice Prince, following her second single, "Whatever" featuring DotCom and Psyfo.

 In August 2016, Nakai pre-released her single "The Man" featuring Cassper Nyovest from her EP, Bragga.
 Bragga was then released on 15 September 2016.
 In November 2017, Nakai released her critically acclaimed single "Naaa Meaan" featuring Cassper Nyovest.
 The song topped charts in several radio stations in South Africa.
 On 4 November 2016, she hosted the red carpet special for MTV Africa at the 2018 MTV Europe Music Awards.